greim/gen/src/chapters/04-generators.md

 { value: /* whatever was returned */, done: true }
 ```

 **Note:** to the outside world, there's no discernible difference between a function that returns an iterator and a generator function.
-If you ever find yourself in a situation where you need to know whether a function is a generator, consider instead just inspecting the return value.
+If you ever find yourself in a situation where you need to know whether a function is a generator, consider instead just inspecting the return value to see if it's an iterator.

 ----------------